Jim-Xu/jim-xu.github.io/_news/announcement_5.md

 related_posts: false
 ---

-I was awarded Spring 2023 Schlesinger Travel Grant for attending American Chemistry Society conference.
+I received the Spring 2023 Schlesinger Travel Grant to attend American Chemistry Society conference at Indianapolis, IN.